fortrabbit/blog/introducing-password-authentication.md

 author: fl
 created: 2016-07-21
 title: Introducing password authentication + dynamic help
-excerpt: Better Windows support and smoother boarding.
+intro: Better Windows support and smoother boarding.
 lead: Boarding just got better.
 This new release makes it easier to get started with fortrabbit for new and novice users.
 figure:
   src: password-poster.gif